Beau Baldwin: Central Washington

+Eastern Washington

 In 2003, Baldwin went to Eastern Washington and spent four seasons with the Eagles as offensive coordinator and quarterbacks coach.
 In this time, Eastern Washington made two FCS Playoff appearances in 2004 and 2005.
 Baldwin also coached quarterback Erik Meyer, who won the Walter Payton Award in 2005, the first player from Eastern Washington to win the award.

-Head coaching career

-Central Washington
+Central Washington (second stint)

 In 2007, Baldwin returned to Central Washington as the head coach of the Wildcats.
 In his only season at Central as head coach, Baldwin led Central to a 10–3 record and an appearance in the 2007 NCAA Division II playoffs, where they lost in the quarterfinals to two-time defending Division II National Champion Grand Valley State.

 Baldwin's quarterback in 2007 was Mike Reilly, who was one of 24 national candidates for the Harlon Hill Trophy, given to the top player in NCAA Division II football.
 In 2007, Central Washington averaged 398.5 yards of total offense per game in 2007, including an average of 263.5 passing.
 Central averaged 31.4 points per game, including five games with at least 40 points.